andresquesadag/TransPYler/README.md

   - Lexer for Fangless Python using [PLY (Python Lex-Yacc)](https://www.dabeaz.com/ply/)
   - Parser that constructs an AST from tokenized input
   - AST visualization tools (Rich, ASCII diagrams, Mermaid)
-- **Pending**: Semantic checks and transpilation to the target language
+  - **Complete C++ code generation system**
+  - **DynamicType system for emulating Python's dynamic typing in C++**
+  - **Modular code generators for expressions, statements, functions, and data structures**
+  - **Comprehensive benchmarking suite**
+  - **Performance comparison tools with visualization**

-This README serves as a reference for the full transcompiler.
-Usage examples and tests cover both the **Lexer** and **Parser** implementations.
+This README serves as a complete reference for the TransPYler compiler, covering all implemented phases from lexical analysis to performance benchmarking.

 ---